 Furthermore, I will, despite of these dominating advantages, mention that one important condition is a good internet connection.
 During class, we do sometimes have technical challenges in terms of glitches where the connection fails, and someone has to reconnect.
 Luckily, I rarely have these issues, and more importantly, my teacher never does.
 I do however recognize that it can be frustrating for the student if it occurs to him or her, especially to a degree where one does not manage to reconnect that day.
 Nevertheless, I have the impression that one can easily stay updated and that one does not “miss out”.
 Not because of inefficient tutoring, but quite the contrary; thanks to this digital shift, we always receive the documents for the next day, after class.
 That is to say, we are given the opportunity to look into and get a fuller idea of the upcoming topics and grammatical issues.
 Personally, I think that simply being somewhat prepared for what is to be presented and discussed the next day increases my learning outcome.

 Finally, I experienced that deep concentration is easier found at home.
 Firstly, there are fewer distractions in terms of noise from the busy streets of Montpellier.
 Secondly, you do not have the same temptations of going to the beach, to cafes and to visit museums with the online French class.
 Of course, these are also opportunities for immersion and the reasons for which I recommend you such a French language stay when restrictions cease.
 In the meanwhile, you could take advantage of the situation and gain better concentration.
 Thirdly, online French classes only allow one person to speak at a time, making them more efficient.
 And despite missing my friends from my language stay in France, not having them next to me in class helps raise my focus.
 Then there is of course the covid-19 situation in itself, where I am forced to limit my social contact and activities, giving me more time and focus.
-In fact, the online French courses have been helpful not only for accelerating my French learning, but also for feeling social and connected in this period of isolation.
+In fact, the online French classes have been helpful not only for accelerating my French learning, but also for feeling social and connected in this period of isolation.